-One of the most widely used hymns of consolation in modern Christianity is "It Is Well with My Soul."
+One of modern Christianity's most widely used hymns of consolation is "It Is Well with My Soul."
 The lyrics by Horatio Spafford were formed in the crucible of a family's unspeakable tragedy and affirmation of trust in God's providence.
 They have been used from pulpits almost as often as the hymn (sung to the tune by P. P. Bliss) has been sung from pews.
 Family records, recently placed in the Library of Congress, shed additional light on an exceptional family.

 Horatio G. Spafford, Jr., was born in 1828 to a remarkable father of the same name.
 Horatio Sr. was an inventor, author, editor, and entrepreneur, who corresponded with Thomas Jefferson, John Adams, and James Madison.
 He may also have developed what came to be known as the Bessemer process for steelmaking.